fastbodin/anionic_clar_fullerene_construction/README.md

-**NOTE:** There are other fullerenes that maximize the $p$-anionic Clar numbers on $n$ vertices, the fullerenes generated here are simply representatives defined by the constructions in [INSERT PAPER].
+**NOTE:** There are other fullerenes that maximize the $p$-anionic Clar numbers on $n$ vertices, the fullerenes generated here are simply those defined by the constructions in [INSERT PAPER].

 ### Requirements:

-1. A Python library that can call `import sys`
+A Python library that can call `import sys`

 ### Files:
 There are seven files used to generate fullerenes: